How Much Does a WordPress Website Cost?

 Conclusion

 In conclusion, if you need a website built and you want it to be made by professionals, expect to pay $2000 and up depending on the functionality and sophistication of design and content that you want.
-Examples from our three common categories of websites would be:
+WordPress website costs from our three common categories of projects would be:

 • The Brochure Site: $2200 ($2,000-$6,000)